silverstripe/silverstripe-testsession/README.md

    (see [fixture format docs](http://doc.silverstripe.org/framework/en/topics/testing/fixtures)).
    The path should be relative to the webroot.
  * `createDatabase`: Create a temporary database.
+ * `createDatabaseTemplate`: Path to a database dump to load into a newly created temporary database.
  * `database`: Set an alternative database name in the current browser session as a cookie.
 Does not actually create the database, that's usually handled by `SapphireTest::create_temp_db()`.